 - Avoid sticky foods and using your teeth as tools

 - Fight plaque bacteria around restorations with mouthwash

 - Visit our office at least twice a year for professional cleanings and exams

 The material used for your restoration is just as important as how it is placed.
 Gold and composite have a good reputation for reducing possible periodontal risk because they provide a smooth surface that bacteria can’t adhere to and can be easily removed with regular oral hygiene methods.

-At our Fountain Valley dental office, we use digital imaging to create your custom restoration and work with a trusted lab to produce the highest quality prosthetics.
+At our Fountain Valley, CA, dental office, we use digital imaging to create your custom restoration and work with a trusted lab to produce the highest quality prosthetics.
 We pay close attention to the details to make sure restorations are sealed correctly to protect against bacteria.

 Why Do Restorations Fail?

 The life span of your restoration can vary depending on the location and amount of original dentition removed and your overall oral health habits.
 Fillings and crowns can last for 10 to 15 years, and full or partial dentures also last long but may need adjusting over time.
 The most common reasons for problems with restorations include:

 At Eugene Schmidt, DDS, we start with the highest-quality materials and most advanced techniques to help your restorations last as long as possible.
 With regular visits and good oral hygiene at home, you will get the most out of your investment, plus optimal and long-lasting oral health!

 Many people ask us about how whitening can affect their dental restorations, old and new.
 Whitening cannot make a filling lighter or change the color of a veneer or crown.
 We recommend whitening your teeth first so that your new restorations can be color-matched to the lightest possible shade of your natural dentition.
 Of course, restorations can be replaced and upgraded for aesthetic reasons, but you will save time and money by following a logical treatment plan.